jrencz/eslint/docs/rules/symbol-description.md

 ## When Not To Use It

 This rule should not be used in ES3/5 environments.
-In addition, this rule can be safely turned off if you don't want to enforce either presence or omission of `description` when creating Symbols.
+In addition, this rule can be safely turned off if you don't want to enforce presence of `description` when creating Symbols.

 ## Further Reading